-What non-technical founders actually need from AI tools
+What non-technical founders actually need from AI tools in 2026

 That means tool selection should favor clarity, speed to first result, and maintainability over raw flexibility.
 A simpler stack that the founder can understand often beats a more powerful stack that only works with outside help.